baristi/moka/tools/graalvm/README.md

 The provided Dockerfile can be used to build an Ubuntu-based GraalVM Docker Image.

 ```
-docker build -t moka-tools-graalvm .
+docker build -t baristi/graalvm .
 ```

 Once built, GraalVM binaries can be executed like this:

 ```
-docker run --rm -ti moka-tools-graalvm js
+docker run --rm -ti baristi/graalvm js
 ```

 The above command will start an interactive JS shell, but of course any other GraalVM binary can be executed the same way, simply replace `js` with whatever other binary you want to execute.